-Description: In this unit, Linear Statistical Models, students are introduced to simple and multiple linear regression models, general linear models with categorical data, ANOVA and simple experimental designs, simple logistic regression models for binary response.
+Description: In this unit, Linear Statistical Models, students are introduced to simple and multiple linear regression models, general linear models with categorical data, simple experimental designs and simple bagistic regression models for binary response.
 Students will learn how to build, diagnose and validate linear statistical models.
-Statistical software package R will be used to practise the techniques covered in this unit.
+Statistical software package from Excel will be used to practise the techniques covered in this unit.
 This is a unit that will allow students to undertake a qualification to become a registered teacher.

+Learning Outcomes:On successful completion of this unit, students will be able to:

+1. Apply key probability concepts to linear models in statistical analysis;

-Learning Outcomes: On successful completion of this unit, students will be able to: 1.
-Build general linear regression models; 2.
-Assess and diagnose general linear regression models by various numerical and graphical tools; 3.
-Perform ANOVA analysis and make simple experimental designs; 4.
-Build and diagnose simple linear models for binary responses.
+2. Create general linear regression models that produce binary responses;

+3. Assess and diagnose general linear regression models by various numerical and graphical tools; and

-Class Contact:Class3.0 hrsLab3.0 hrsWorkshop2.0 hrsContact time 44 hours: Weeks 1-3: 3x3hr class, 1x3hr computer lab Week 4: 2x3hr class, 1x2hr computer workshop
+4. Design simple experimental statistical models that predict outcomes.

+Class Contact: Class 3.0 hrsLab 2.0 hrsWorkshop 3.0 hrs